antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 An unbiased unsupervised type of clustering analysis is a good starting point to familiarize yourself with a new dataset.
 The t-SNE algorithm is an algorithm that was developed in recent years.
-It finds similarity in expression profiles of samples and will place cells with similar expression profiles together on a map.<br>
+It finds similarity in expression profiles of samples and will place cells with similar expression profiles together on a map.
+UMAP is a more recent, faster and often considered better alternative to t-SNE that groups similar cells together while also maintaining an overall sense of how different groups relate to each other.
+You will find options for both algorithms in R2. <br>
 In R2, these maps can be generated by users with an account.
-Once a dataset t-SNE has run, it is available to other users as well.
+Once a dataset t-SNE or UMAP has run, it is available to other users as well.
 This saves processing time and costs. <br><br>

 We will use a dataset that was adapted from one of the resources of